Enkaiyuegure/flakes/README.md

 > This Configuration is work in progress

 ## TODO
-1. change i3blocks to polybar
+- change i3blocks to polybar
-2. modular configuartions
+- modular configuartions
-3. add nvim configuration
-4. add dev environment
+- add dev environment
-5. add emacs configuration
+- add emacs configuration
-6. add hyprland
+- add hyprland
-7. add more hosts
+- add more hosts